 Day 3: Outdoor Adventure & Positano

 How about a little adventure?
 For the third day of your Amalfi Coast trip, relax at the Fiordo di Furore beach and explore a sea cave, or hike the epic Path of the Gods.
-Spend the rest of Day 3 basking in the sunshine in luxurious Positano!
+Spend the rest of the day basking in the sunshine of luxurious Positano!

 Fiordo di Furore

-The Fiordo di Furore is a quaint beach framed by the iconic Amalfi Coast road bridge overhead.
+The Fiordo di Furore is a picturesque beach framed by the bridge of the Amalfi Coast road overhead.
+You’ll find beach access via stairs just off the road!

 Maybe you recognize this beach from the Red Bull cliff diving world championship!
 But you don’t need to cliff dive to enjoy the glimmering water and warm pebble beach.